-Most labs in this course can be completed and turned in before the end of the lab period.
-Due to current circumstances, however, there will be a 24-hour grace period applied to all in-class labs, allowing them to be turned in by the end of the following day.
-Labs can be turned in by either sliding them under the instructor's office door (Bldg.
-22, Rm.
-203) or by placing them in the instructor's mailbox (located in the main office (Rm.
-209) of Bldg.
-22).
-After this 24-hour grace period, labs are considered late and accrue a 10% penalty each day.
-Take-home projects (e.g. Moon phases lab) have firm deadlines and will similarly accrue daily late penalties after the stated deadline at 10% per day.
+Most labs in this course can be completed during class time and would be due at the end of lab under ordinary circumstances.
+Due to current circumstances, there will be an automatic grace period applied to all in-class labs which can be turned in without penalty until 5 PM the Monday after the lab period.
+Starting on Monday at 5:01 PM, labs are considered late and accrue a 10% penalty each day at 5 PM until Friday.
+Labs not turned in by 5:00 PM on Friday are considered missed and will record a grade of 0.
+Take-home projects (e.g. Moon phases lab) have firm deadlines and will similarly accrue daily late penalties after the stated deadline at 10% per day until the 5th day when the grade will be set to 0.